-Click the Add From button, which allows for the creation of a new model based on a default model, or click the Edit button, which accesses the default models.
+Click the Add From button to create of a new model based on a default model, or click the Edit button which accesses the default models.
 Generally, the former method is recommended, because it allows the default models, as provided by the manufacturer, to remain available for future use.

-In either case, disabling the Lock selection setting is required before the selection of any error model can be made.
+☑ In either case, disabling the Lock selection setting is required before the selection of any error model can be made.
 Once an error model has been selected, this setting should be re-enabled to ensure that it is not accidentally changed.